-An honor cord signifying your academic achievement in the Life Sciences STEM Pathway will be awarded to students who complete the following requirements:
+An honor cord signifying academic achievement in the Life Sciences STEM Pathway will be awarded to students who complete the following requirements:

-- Completion of required and elective courses in the STEM Pathway with an overall 3.0 GPA - Minimum overall 2.5 GPA in all high school courses - Participate in an approved extended learning opportunity
+- Completion of required and elective courses in the STEM Pathway with an overall 3.0 GPA - Minimum overall 2.5 GPA in all high school courses

-Visual and Performing Arts Pathway
+Visual and Performing Arts Pathways

 The Visual and Performing Arts Pathways are for students who wish to unlock their creative potential or enjoy taking a hands-on learning approach developing their artistic spirit.
-If you are creative and talented and have a passion for music or art, consider one of the pathways in Visual and Performing Arts.
-By following the coursework in a pathway, you will improve your technique and skill.
+If students are creative and talented and have a passion for music or art, they should consider one of the pathways in Visual and Performing Arts.
+By following the coursework in a pathway, students can improve their technique and skill.